Kimcheemo/PRODSCH/README.md

  ? makes the group optional.
 Will match if it exists and will match if it is absent

-Parenthesis sets the Capture Groups
+Parenthesis sets the Capture Groups:

 (\S+) first Capture Group - name of chain or module